agungk2004/oop_3a_12rpl1/readme.txt

-this repository belongs to farid yurizki
+this repository belongs to agung kuncoro